Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Local algebras and Hilbert space structure

 This method is usually rigorously implemented in the framework of Type I von Neumann algebras of bounded operators but customarily also used in finite sets of harmonic oscillators.
 In our case, indeed, the relevant algebras are generated by unbounded position and momentum operators.
 Technically this step could be justified by passing to the corresponding Weyl operators \cite{Dereziński_Gérard_2013}, which are bounded unitaries satisfying an exponential version of canonical commutation relations and thus Type I. By Stone’s theorem, the original self-adjoint operators are then recovered from their exponentials, and for a finite number of harmonic oscillators the Stone-von Neumann theorem ensures that the associated von Neumann algebra is also of Type I \cite{Hall2013, KadisonRingroseII,grundling2000localquantumconstraints, KadisonRingroseII, BratteliRobinson, Takesaki2003}.
 In the rest of the discussion, we do not focus on this specific construction and we choose to keep the mathematical details to the minimum, as our goal is to construct the simplest physical setting in which the Hilbert space structure of a gauge theory on a lattice can be explored, with the purpose of exploring the notion of locality and the generation of entanglement.

-In the presence of quantum sources, the procedure previously discussed leads to two distinct decompositions of the Hilbert space: one obtained by treating matter and field degrees of freedom separately, and another by considering them jointly.
-Both decompositions play a crucial role in the analysis of the FME experiment in Section \ref{sec:FME}.
+In the presence of quantum sources, the procedure previously discussed leads to two distinct decompositions of the Hilbert space: one obtained by treating matter and field degrees of freedom jointly, and another by considering them separately.
+Importantly, both constructions are based on the same gauge-invariant local algebra introduced in the previous section.
+The crucial difference, as we shall show, is that only the former naturally induces a subsystem decomposition, thereby providing a generalized notion of locality.
+Nevertheless, both decompositions play a crucial role in the analysis of the FME experiment in Section \ref{sec:FME}.
 In what follows, we discuss these two results and their main consequences, leaving the detailed derivation to Appendix \ref{app:sec:source_struct}.

 \paragraph*{Operational Decomposition.} We begin to treat matter and field degrees of freedom jointly, by considering the local algebra of all gauge-invariant operators in region $A$, denoted $\mathcal{A}_A$, together with its commutant $\mathcal{A}'_A$ (the set of operators commuting with all elements of $\mathcal{A}_A$).
 As discussed previously, the first step is to diagonalize the center of $\mathcal{A}_A$ (abelian by definition).
 The center contains all full constraint operators $\hat{\mathcal{C}}^{i,j}_{\rho}$ fully supported within $A$, as well as additional \emph{edge terms} corresponding to truncated constraints crossing the boundary of the region, which can be interpreted as the components of the electric field normal to the boundary.
-Diagonalizing these operators yields a block-diagonal decomposition of both $\mathcal{A}_A$ and its commutant, which in turn induces a corresponding structure on the full kinematicalal Hilbert space.
+Diagonalizing these operators yields a block-diagonal decomposition of both $\mathcal{A}_A$ and its commutant, which in turn induces a corresponding structure on the full kinematical Hilbert space.